yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 # Get to Know Promethus

-Prometheus is a time series database  monitoring system, Yes, once again, the result of an open-source-driven community.
+**P**rometheus is a time series database  monitoring system, Yes, once again, the result of an open-source-driven community.
 The development of Prometheus has been heavily influenced by the community, and it continues to be an actively developed and supported project.

 SoundCloud engineers created Prometheus in 2012 as a way to monitor the performance of their systems and services.
 It gained popularity quickly and was adopted by other organizations.
 The CNCF approved it as a project in 2015, and it has since been actively developed and maintained by a large community of users and contributors.